HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning: Related Work

+\paragraph{Datasets for hallucination detection in image captioning.} Some datasets are introduced for HalDec~\cite{wang2023evaluation,chen2024unified,gunjal2024detecting,wada2025zina} (summarized in Table~\ref{tab:stats_other_dataset_cvpr}) and greatly contributed to the development of HalDec models\footnote{ZINA is concurrent with ours, and the dataset was not available at the time of submission; we compare as best we can.}, but they are limited as a HalDec benchmark, often lacking diverse Captioners or sufficient samples per model.
+Our benchmark, \benchmarkname, addresses these gaps by (i) covering responses from various models, (ii) balancing data across models.
+SUGARCREPE~\cite{hsieh2023sugarcrepe} and ARO~\cite{yuksekgonul2022and} probe CLIP’s fine-grained image-text alignment ability, but they employ simple sentences and rely on language model or rule-based perturbations to produce hallucinations.
+In contrast, \benchmarkname uses VLM-generated captions, which are more challenging as shown in Sec.~\ref{sec:experiments}.

-\textbf{Hallucination detection and mitigation in image captioning.} Hallucination detection in image captioning has been widely studied~\citep{rohrbach2018object}.
-CHAIR~\citep{rohrbach2018object} was the first metric to evaluate image-caption alignment at the object level using an object detector.
-However, its effectiveness is limited due to the detector's coverage and accuracy.
-Besides, many works attempt to mitigate the hallucinations in image captions~\citep{zhang2024vl,leng2024mitigating,farquhar2024detecting,zhou2023analyzing,zhuang2025vasparse,favero2024multi,woo2024don,suo2025octopus}, especially, mitigating hallucinations in long captions is important as they are prone to contain more hallucinations~\citep{zhou2023analyzing,hirota2025lotus}, which we confirm in Sec.~\ref{sec:analysis_dataset}.
-Refining a captioning model based on image-caption alignment score computed by VLMs is a promising approach~\citep{deng2024seeing}, and our work also contributes to this line of work.
-Despite these methodological developments and the use of VLMs as a detector, VLMs' fundamental image-text alignment ability remains unclear.
-In our experiments, we focus on benchmarking diverse VLMs and clarifying their ability to align images and text.
+\vsp \paragraph{Hallucination detection and mitigation in image captioning.} Hallucination detection in image captioning has been widely studied~\cite{rohrbach2018object}.
+CHAIR~\cite{rohrbach2018object} was the first metric to evaluate image-caption alignment at the object level using an object detector.
+However, its effectiveness is constrained by the detector’s coverage and accuracy; thus, it fails in capturing the diverse hallucination types and captioning styles.
+Also, many works attempt to mitigate the hallucinations in image captions~\cite{zhang2024vl,leng2024mitigating,farquhar2024detecting,zhou2023analyzing,zhuang2025vasparse,favero2024multi,woo2024don,suo2025octopus}, especially, mitigating hallucinations in long captions is important as they are prone to contain more hallucinations~\cite{zhou2023analyzing,hirota2025lotus}.
+Refining a captioning model based on image-caption alignment score, computed by VLMs, is a promising approach~\cite{deng2024seeing}, and our work closely contributes to this line of work.
+Recent approaches fine-tune VLMs~\cite{gunjal2024detecting} with human-annotated data, calling LLM to leverage tools like open-vocabulary detectors, OCR~\cite{chen2024unified}, or estimate prediction uncertainty~\cite{farquhar2024detecting}.
+Despite these methodological developments and the use of VLMs as a detector, VLMs' fundamental ability to detect hallucinations in captions is unclear due to the lack of a benchmark.